 Industrial production in Argentina fell 16.8 percent year-on-year in March 2020, following a downwardly revised 1 percent decline in the previous month and explained by the country’s lockdown to curb the pandemic.
 Output dropped further for textiles (-35.4 percent vs -8.1 percent in February); non-metallic mineral products (-32.9 percent vs -14.1 percent); furnishings (-26.7 percent vs -14.7 percent); and other transport equipment (-34.0 percent vs -19.1 percent).
 In addition, output for food & beverages declined 2.6 percent after expanding 4.6 percent in February.
 On a seasonally adjusted monthly basis, industrial output dropped 17 percent after expanding 2 percent.

 Industrial Production in Argentina averaged 1.66 percent from 1995 until 2020, reaching an all time high of 24.60 percent in March of 2003 and a record low of -22.30 percent in March of 2002.
 This page provides the latest reported value for - Argentina Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Argentina Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Instituto Nacional de Estadística y Censos (INDEC)

-Industrial Production in Argentina is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Argentina to stand at 1.80 in 12 months time.
-In the long-term, the Argentina Industrial Production is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Industrial Production in Argentina is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Argentina to stand at 1.60 in 12 months time.
+In the long-term, the Argentina Industrial Production is projected to trend around 1.80 percent in 2021 and 2.00 percent in 2022, according to our econometric models.